Cost of Living in BANGKOK: How much do you need?

 Now, how much you spend is really different from one person to another.
 It depends how much you drink, the kind of venue...

-I can go to Khao San Road and get wasted with a 1,000฿ and get some change left for the cab home.
+I can go to Khao San Road and get wasted with a 1,000฿ and end up with enough change for the ride home.

 Or go in bars and clubs in Thonglor, Sukhumvit Soi 11, RCA or even Sathorn and end up spending 3,000฿++ a night.
 That's if I don't go to an after party.

 It will cost me the same for a Pool Party in Bangkok.
-With one everything Saturday, the temptation is pretty high.
+With one every Saturday, the temptation is pretty high.

-Usually my budget there vary from a month to another, depending on how much money I got to spare and how many event we host.
+Usually my budget there vary from a month to another, depending on how much money I got to spare and how many event we host with MojoSons Events.

-In average I maybe go out once a week so that’s another 12,000THB per month.
+In average I maybe go out once a week so that’s another 12,000฿ per month.